 Rack pulls are not a popular exercise.
 You rarely see people do them on ”back day”.
 That’s not a surprise since most humans go to the gym to play with the machines.
 Hard basic exercises are not as attractive as pump work.

 Another factor contributing to the rack pull’s obscurity is that the exercise requires a power or squat rack with strong and stable safety catchers.
 When you couple that with the fact that rack pulls are done with heavy weights and hurt, you have a recipe for unpopularity.

 What are the benefits of doing rack pulls?

 Most people don’t do rack pulls correctly.
 Instead of deadlifting the weight, many trainees actually shoot their knees under the bar and squat the weight up.
-That way you are essentially performing some sort of a deadlift/squat with a lot of weight, but the benefits of the rack pull disappear.
+That way you are essentially performing some sort of a deadlift/squat with a lot of weight, and some of the benefits disappear.

-For proper execution of the rack pull consult the video below recorded by Mark Rippetoe:
+For proper execution of the rack pull, consult the video below recorded by Mark Rippetoe:

 Note: This site has criticized Mark Rippetoe many times for his dietary approach (GOMAD…etc), but that does not mean that we don’t agree with a large part of what he says on lifting mechanics.
 He has some really good points when it comes to proper execution of the basic barbell lifts.
-That’s one of the reasons his books are best sellers.